kxrm/semisearch/README.md

 A privacy-first CLI tool for semantic search across local files, built with Rust.

-## Current Status: Phase 3 Complete ✅
+## Current Status: All Core Phases Complete ✅

-All Phase 3 features from the architecture plan have been implemented with comprehensive test coverage!
+All Phases 1, 2, and 3 from the architecture plan have been implemented with comprehensive test coverage!

 ### ✅ **Phase 1: Foundation (MVP) - COMPLETED**

 1. **✅ CLI Interface with Subcommands** - Proper `clap` implementation with:
    - `search` - Search for matches in files
-   - `index` - Placeholder for future indexing functionality
+   - `index` - Directory indexing with persistent storage
-   - `config` - Placeholder for configuration management
+   - `config` - Configuration and database statistics

 2. **✅ File Traversal** - Using `ignore` crate for:
    - Recursive directory scanning